JideOgunlana/expensecalculator/README.md

 users should be able to:

+- add income/expense
+- calculate total expense
+- categorize expense
+- delete income/expense
+- have a visual representation of income/expense
-- View the optimal layout for the site depending on their device's screen size
+- view the optimal layout for the app depending on their device's screen size

 ## My process